-The current, USEPA residential RSL of 400 mg/kg is intended to reflect a target blood-lead level in children of 10 $\mu$ g/dl (USEPA 2017).
 The HDOH action level of 200 mg/kg in part reflects recommendations to reduce the target blood level to 5 $\mu$ g/dl (USEPA 2011a; USCDC 2012a,b).
 The model used to calculate soil screening levels for lead is not linear, however (USEPA 2007).

-It is anticipated that the USEPA will reduce the residential soil lead RSL in the near future.
-The revised RSL is likely to be somewhat lower than the HDOH action level.
+The former USEPA residential RSL for lead of 400 mg/kg was revised to 200 mg/kg in 2024 (USEAPA 2024).
 A reduction in the soil action level for lead below 200 mg/kg is not practical for heavily developed, urban areas, however.
 Background, anthropogenic levels of lead in urban soils from past auto exhaust and other sources is estimated to average 75-200 mg/kg and in places far exceed these values (USEPA 1994, 1998).
 In HDOH's experience, the use of an action level below 200 mg/kg can complicate the identification and characterization of localized contamination that could conceivable be remediated.

-4.3.1.3 The HEER Office does, however, recommend the inclusion of soil that exceeds the natural background action level for lead of 73 mg/kg (HDOH 2012) in remediation plans when practicable and when the contamination can be attributed to a specific release.
-Capping, landscaping (including a well-maintained lawn) or other efforts to minimize exposure of young children should be considered where areawide impacts above 200 mg/kg lead are identified, regardless of the suspected source.
-Human Health Risk Assessment
+The HEER Office does, however, recommend the inclusion of soil that exceeds the natural background action level for lead of 73 mg/kg (HDOH 2012) in remediation plans when practicable and when the contamination can be attributed to a specific release.
+Capping, landscaping (including a well-maintained lawn) or other efforts to minimize exposure of young children should be considered where area-wide impacts above 200 mg/kg lead are identified, regardless of the suspected source.